Schützen am Gebirge

 Schützen am Gebirge (Sérc, Česno) is a municipality in the Eisenstadt-Umgebung district in the Austrian state of Burgenland.

 History

 The first written mention of Schützen am Gebirge was in 1211.

 Name

 Gebirge means 'mountain range'.
 Schützen is a German plural noun for marksmen.
 The verb schützen is not related to this noun, but to schutz, meaning 'to guard' or 'to protect'.

 Population

+Transport

+The Pannonia Railway had a station in the community.